ucsd-cse12-f22/ucsd-cse12-f22.github.io/syllabus.md

     - All of the examples in the open section above would be academic integrity violations.

-Programming assignments are considered open or while all programming assessments (exams) are closed collaboration.
+Programming assignments will explicitly list whether they are open or closed collaboration.

 You should be familiar with [the UCSD guidelines](http://senate.ucsd.edu/Operating-Procedures/Senate-Manual/Appendices/2){:target="_blank"}
 on academic integrity as well.

 <a id="g:exams"></a>
-<h3>Programming Assessments (Exams)</h3>
+<h3>Exams</h3>

 There will be two midterm exams during the quarter, held in class:
 - Week 4 - Friday 10/21/2022